Skip to main content Skip to accessibility

 • there is need to protect children and vulnerable adults (safeguarding)

-• there is need to protect the health and safety of others, for example reporting an infectious or notifiable disease or their agent
+• there is need to protect the health and safety of others, for example reporting an infectious or notifiable disease or infectious agents

-In some instances, this data sharing may require us to transfer your personal data outside Jersey, however, Public Health shall only do this with the necessary safeguards in place and where it is lawful because it is necessary and proportionate for the proper discharge of our statutory functions.
+In some instances, this data sharing may require us to transfer your personal data outside Jersey, however, we will only do this with the necessary safeguards in place and where it is lawful, because it is necessary and proportionate for the proper discharge of our statutory functions.

 • the UK Health Security Agency (UKHSA).Office for National Statistics (ONS)